 The syllabus and calendar for the Summer Institute in 2015 are still under development.
-What appear below are the versions fro 2014, but they should give you a good sense of what our time in Oaxaca will be like in 2015 (pending approval of class location, excursion destinations, and agreements from speakers.
+What appear below are details that are pending approval of class locations, excursion destinations, and agreements from speakers.
 But the final version will be largely like this.

 - Jump to Week 1, Archaeology